 - Massage or spray pattern: There are many spray patterns available in massage type showerheads.
 Pulse, rain, jet, aeration, and mist are just a few.
 Not all spray patterns are as effective or convenient as others.
 I have seen showerheads with 8 unique spray patterns and as little as one claiming it was a massage showerhead.

 - Rain: Rain showerheads are often an overhead style, meaning you need to be able to be directly under it for best results.
 Rain style shower heads distribute water lightly and evenly from above with an oversized head for a wide distribution of water.
 Rain showerheads work best in conditions where there is plenty of water pressure to help the showerhead deliver water effectively.

 - Dual (fixed and hand): Can’t decide on a wand or fixed type showerhead?
 Then how about both.
 These showerheads come in many shapes and forms, some even integrated where it looks like only one shower head but the inside piece pulls out to be used as a wand.
 Dual showerheads can come with many spray pattern massage settings, so you get everything all wrapped into one.

-Body sprayers: You can find body sprays in some custom showers.
-They require a special type of shower valve and spray bodies installed inside the wall so they usually are done in the construction or remodel phase of the bathroom.
+- Body sprayers: You can find body sprays in some custom showers.
+They require a special type of shower valve and spray bodies installed inside the wall, so they usually are done in the construction or remodeling phase of the bathroom.
 These can be turned on with the shower head or work independently.
-If you plan on adding these to your shower plan ahead.
+If you plan on adding these to your shower, then plan ahead for complications.

-Slide bar: A slide bar shower fixture is mounted on the wall of the shower and can be used to easily adjust the height of the showerhead.
+- Slide bar: A slide bar shower fixture is mounted on the wall of the shower and can be used to adjust the height of the showerhead easily.
 This type of showerhead can work well in situations where you might need to customize the height of the showerhead for the different members of the family.
 They are also handy when you want to keep the water low to avoid getting your hair wet.